cristiklein/simpy/docs/topical_guides/resources.rst

 The implementation of *PreemptiveResource* values priorities higher than preemption.
-That means preempt request are not allowed to cheat and jump over a higher priorized request.
+That means preempt request are not allowed to cheat and jump over a higher prioritized request.
 The following example shows that preemptive low priority requests cannot queue-jump over high priority requests:

 .. code-block:: python